w2ak/Jekyll-Mono/_posts/2017-11-03-vps-config.md

 ### Certificates and keys management

 We will use [easy-rsa][easyrsadl] to manage keys and certificates.
-One easy-rsa instance is used as follows (details will be given later, do not try now):
+One easy-rsa instance is used as follows (details will be given later, no need to try now):
 * You download and extract the archive available under the easy-rsa link
 * You extract it in a folder that will be the easy-rsa instance
 * You apply [this patch][easyrsapatch] to fix a minor bug